lfzuniga/lfzuniga.github.io/_notes/2024-02-10-lectureII.md

 ---
 layout: note
-title: "Transport Phenomena - Continuity and Species Conservation"
+title: "Continuity and Species Conservation"
-date: 2024-02-20
+date: 2024-02-10
+categories:
+- Transport Phenomena
 ---

-Note: The content is this note is based on [Professor Amir Haji-Akbari](ttps://haji-akbari.yale.edu)'s lecture notes for Transport Phenomena II (CENG 315).
+Note: The content in this note is based on [Professor Amir Haji-Akbari](https://haji-akbari.yale.edu)'s lecture notes for Transport Phenomena II (CENG 315).

 ## Introduction
 Transport phenomena is about determining extent and direction where qunatities. such as mass, energy, and momentum are transferred in a system.
 We need the following properties to do that: